 For standard redetermination requests that are prospective, whether the redetermination is favorable or adverse to the enrollee, the Part D plan must notify the enrollee in writing of its redetermination (and for favorable redeterminations must effectuate) as expeditiously as the enrollee's health condition requires, but no later than 15 calendar days from the date the plan receives the request for a standard redetermination.
 For adverse standard redetermination requests involving payment for services already furnished, the Part D plan must notify the enrollee of its redetermination in writing no later than 14 calendar days from the date it receives the request for a standard retrospective redetermination.
-For favorable standard redetermination requests involving payment, the Part D plan must issue its redetermination no later than seven calendar days from the date it receives the request for a standard redetermination involving payment.
+For favorable standard redetermination no later than seven calendar days from the date it receives the request for a standard retrospective redetermination.